Explore the library of materials available from IPO to find the guidance most relevant to you. Login or register to

 Open Government Licence (OGL) - Crown Body employees e.g. from the National Archives, Welsh Government etc. (full list here) are subject to Crown Copyright under section 163 of the Copyright Designs and Patents Act 1988.

 However, in order to facilitate the re-use of a wide range of public sector information free of charge in accordance with the 2015 Regulations on the Re-use of Public Sector Information (PSI), the OGL has been introduced.
 When Crown bodies are involved in publicly funded research collaborations with HEIs, the research output should be made available using the OGL which allows a re-user, free of charge, to copy, publish, distribute, transmit, adapt and exploit information both commercially and non-commercial for the life of the work, providing the source of the information is acknowledged by including or linking to an attribution statement.
 Visit the National Archives 'copyright notices and attribution statements' page for good attribution examples for a wide variety of output types.

-Please visit our research data support pages for extensive information on data management planning, working with data, archiving data and text and data mining.
-The TDM and Copyright page offers information on utilising the exception that permits copying works for text and data analysis.
+Please visit our Research Data Support Services for Researchers research guide for extensive information on data management planning, working with data, archiving data and text and data mining.
 You can contact the Research Data Manager at email@example.com